Tag Archives: server

 Dreamhost

-I’ve had a couple of clients on Dreamhost in the past and know both Mike Schroder and Mika Epstein (Ipstenu) through the WordPress community.
-Both are amazing people who I have learnt a lot from.
+I’ve had a couple of clients on Dreamhost in the past and know both Mike Schroder and Mika Epstein (Ipstenu) through the WordPress community (Both have since left Dreamhost).
 I knew it was a good company and still think it’s a good company.
 Sadly Dreamhost didn’t work for me and here is why:

 Their managed hosting doesn’t use cPanel, so everything had to be migrated manually.
 Their free migration department would only include a single WordPress install.
 The MySQL setup was problematic, and the documentation was different the actual process when I did it myself.